 Audubon Minnesota recently evaluated the importance of Minnesota habitats for selected bird species on a global scale.
-Twelve bird species are more common in Minnesota than elsewhere in the United States.
-These birds are considered Minnesota's Stewardship Species (Table 11).
+Minnesota is uniquely important for twelve bird species because the state contains 5% or more of the bird's global breeding population and encompasses 5% or more of their breeding range.
+These birds are considered Minnesota's Stewardship Species (Table 7).
 If their stronghold in our state were to diminish, it could potentially impact the global population of that species.
 The WWMA serves as nesting habitat for eight of the 12 species and migratory habitat for the remaining four species.
 More information on how the Stewardship Species were selected and management/monitoring recommendations can be found in the document "Blueprint for Minnesota Bird Conservation: Recommendations for Minnesota's Prairie Hardwoods Transition Region," written by Lee Pfannmuller for Audubon Minnesota in 2014.